 The Hesh 2 are average-at-best wireless over-ears with a lightweight design and a somewhat decent sound.
 They're easy to use and have a long battery life but they're also a bit plasticky and feel a bit cheap.
 They do not have the most comfortable design and lack a lot of features compared to more recent wireless headphones in their price range.
-See our recommendations for the best Bluetooth over-ear headphones, the best noise cancelling over-ear headphones, and the best headphones under $100.
+See our recommendations for the best Bluetooth over-ear headphones and the best headphones under $100.